It’s time to talk about travel insurance.

 - The explorer plan also covers accidental loss or theft of your own money, which is quite rare for a travel insurance policy to do

-If life has taught us anything in the last 18 months, it’s that you can’t predict what’s next.
+If life has taught us anything in the last couple of years, it’s that you can’t predict what’s next.

 World Nomads understand that sometimes things come up which make cancelling your trip a necessity, and so they offer cover under certain circumstances, which can include: